 Eliot Seppa is an upright and electric bassist, composer, and bandleader from the Washington, DC area.
 He has always been influenced by a variety of different musical styles - as a child, Eliot heard his dad's favorite rock and folk music at home while also becoming more and more influenced by the hip-hop, rock, R&B, go-go, and Latin American music that he would hear at school and friend's house.
 Eliot began studying classical bass with the late George Vance and performing classical music when he was nine years old.
 By high school, he was playing jazz and musical theater gigs outside of school, as well as playing electric bass in rock and hip-hop bands.
 Eliot received a Bachelors Degree in Music from Howard University in 2013 and a Master's Degree in Music from Howard University in 2018.

 Eliot has been active in the DC/Baltimore and East Coast jazz scenes since high school.
 As a young man, while studying at Howard, he "cut his teeth" playing jazz gigs almost every night.
 Eliot has performed with local and touring artists at all of DC’s major venues, including the Kennedy Center, Blues Alley, the Hamilton, Union Stage, the Lincoln Theater, and the Howard Theater.
-He has had the honor of performing with internationally renowned straight-ahead jazz artists such as Cyrus Chestnut, Warren Wolf, Benito Gonzalez, Chuck Redd, Sarah McKenzie, and Sharon Clark.
+He has had the honor of performing with internationally renowned straight-ahead jazz artists such as Sean Jones, Cyrus Chestnut, Warren Wolf, Mark Gross, Benito Gonzalez, Chuck Redd, Sarah McKenzie, and Sharon Clark.
 He can be seen performing around the DC area often with the Bohemian Caverns Jazz Orchestra, the Donvonte McCoy Quintet, Todd Marcus, and many more.
 Eliot has also made a name for himself as a bandleader and composer, presenting groups at many venues and events around the DC area, including the DC Jazz Festival.